 we have seen websites completely destroyed in the SERPS for doing this - so if you must try it - only do so on a domain you are prepared to throw away once it gets penalised for having duplicated / repeated content or is deemed as too thin to be of value to searchers.

-Everything you read here is based on 20 years of SEO experience.
+Everything like the methods you read here is based on 20 years of search engine optimisation experience.
 Note that at the end of the day, whether something works or does not work can change overnight, so the best thing by far is to take it easy and use common sense.
 Most people know when they are doing something which is under handed or even not legal, just take a look at what the long standing high ranking sites are and take tips from them.